ibm-cloud-docs/containers/cs_clusters.md

 7. Configure your cluster with a private, or a public and a private service endpoint by setting the **Master service endpoint**.
 For more information about what setup is required to run internet-facing apps, or to keep your cluster private, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_clusters#vpc-pgw).
 8. Configure your default worker pool.
 Worker pools are groups of worker nodes that share the same configuration.
 You can always add more worker pools to your cluster later.
    1. Use the filter options to limit the number of flavors that are displayed to you.
    2. Select a flavor.
 The flavor determines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to your apps.
-Worker nodes in VPC on Classic clusters can be created as virtual machines on shared infrastructure only.
+VPC Gen 1 worker nodes can be created as virtual machines on shared infrastructure only.
 Bare metal or software-defined storage machines are not supported.
 For more information, see [Planning your worker node setup](/docs/containers?topic=containers-planning_worker_nodes).
 After you create your cluster, you can add different flavors by adding a worker node or worker pool to the cluster.
    3. Specify the number of worker nodes that you need in the cluster.
 The number of workers that you enter is replicated across the number of zones that you selected.
 For example, if you selected two zones and want to create three worker nodes, a total of six worker nodes are provisioned in your cluster with three worker nodes in each zone.
 9. Click **Create cluster**.
 A worker pool is created with the number of workers that you specified.
 You can see the progress of the worker node deployment in the **Worker nodes** tab.
    - When the deployment is done, you can see that your cluster is ready in the **Overview** tab.
 Note that even if the cluster is ready, some parts of the cluster that are used by other services, such as Ingress secrets or registry image pull secrets, might still be in process.
    - Every worker node is assigned a unique worker node ID and domain name that must not be changed manually after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.<p class="tip">Is your cluster not in a **deployed** state?
 Check out the [Debugging clusters](/docs/containers?topic=containers-cs_troubleshoot) guide for help.
 For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_outbound).</p>
 10. After your cluster is created, you can [begin working with your cluster by configuring your CLI session](#access_cluster).

-### Creating standard VPC on Classic clusters from the CLI
+### Creating standard VPC Gen 1 compute clusters from the CLI
 {: #cluster_vpc_cli}

-Create your single zone or multizone VPC on Classic cluster by using the {{site.data.keyword.cloud_notm}} CLI.
+Create your single zone or multizone VPC Generation 1 compute cluster by using the {{site.data.keyword.cloud_notm}} CLI.
 {: shortdesc}

 Before you begin:
 - [Install the {{site.data.keyword.cloud_notm}} CLI and the {{site.data.keyword.containerlong_notm}} plug-in](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps).
 - [Install the VPC CLI plug-in](/docs/vpc-on-classic?topic=vpc-infrastructure-cli-plugin-vpc-reference#prerequisites-).

-To create a VPC on Classic cluster:
+To create a VPC cluster:

 1. Make sure that you decided on your [cluster setup](#prepare_cluster_level).
-2. In your terminal, log in to your {{site.data.keyword.cloud_notm}} account and target the {{site.data.keyword.cloud_notm}} region where you want to create your VPC on Classic cluster.
+2. In your terminal, log in to your {{site.data.keyword.cloud_notm}} account and target the {{site.data.keyword.cloud_notm}} region where you want to create your VPC cluster.
 For supported regions, see [Creating a VPC in a different region](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-in-a-different-region).
 Enter your {{site.data.keyword.cloud_notm}} credentials when prompted.
 If you have a federated ID, use the --sso flag to log in.
    ```
    ibmcloud login -r <region> [--sso]
    ```